Specialists in vintage Cyrus, NAD, Arcam, Creek Audio and Musical Fidelity amplifier overhaul

 Buying used - Cyrus One/Two

-With almost 650 examples of this amplifier having passed through the workshop as of June 2021 this amplifier is by far the most popular overhauled here!
+With over 700 examples of this amplifier having passed through the workshop as of October 2022 this amplifier is by far the most popular overhauled here!

 Avoid - overpriced supposedly 'serviced' examples by well meaning 'Ebay amateurs' - they are rarely if ever properly serviced and often end up in this workshop eventually!